PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/Lesson1.md

 >[note] in this example I have elided some information (for example, I shortened the access keys) to make the example more legible while keeping a reasonable font size)

 Great.
-So it is the case that the id for our MusicApp is 1.
-We need to make sure the engine we just created is tied to this app (in our case app id 1).
+Now we need to make sure the engine we just created is tied to this app.
-To do this we need to edit the engine.json file in the musicRecommender directory so the app  ids match:
+To do this we need to edit the engine.json file in the musicRecommender directory so the app  names match:

 ```
 {